Arkady23/https.net/README.md

 The "-c filename.pfx" parameter specifies the name of the file containing your site's certificate.
 You can obtain such a file for free, for example, using the wacs.exe console program from the official website win-acme.com.
 To obtain a certificate for a second-level domain and all its third-level subdomains, you must specify two hosts in the wacs.exe responses, for example,  and *..
 In this case, you will need to confirm twice (for each host separately) that you are the owner/administrator of these hosts using DNS-1.
 If confirmation is successful, you will receive a single certificate file for both hosts with encryption keys.
 The https.net server monitors the certificate file for changes.
 If the certificate changes, https.net will automatically update it without interrupting service.

-The https.net server can update dynamic IPv6 in the AAAA records of Cloudflare's DNS servers.
+The https.net server can update dynamic IPv6 in Cloudflare's AAAA DNS records.
+To do this, specify the -cloudflare-enc parameter, followed by an encrypted token with read access to the zone list and edit DNS records.
+The token is encrypted using the protect.net.exe console utility.
+The utility's parameter specifies the string to be encrypted.
+You can also specify a second numeric parameter—the desired key length (the longer the length, the more secure the string).
+The encryption key is tied to the Windows 10/11 operating system.
+If the operating system is reinstalled, decryption will not occur, nor will the dynamic IPv6 update be performed.

 Prg scripts are processed using COM technology and the included FoxPro9.exe repeater (32-bit), not CGI.
 COM objects are created as client requests are processed.
 If a Prg error occurs, a description of the error is returned to the script in the ERROR_MESS variable.
 Below are examples of a test py file, a Prg file, and the output from the test.
 Also included is the output from a similar Prg file, but with an error (the last line break ";" is missing).
 There is no need to worry about memory leaks in the FoxPro9.exe process; in case of significant leaks, the https.net server will soft-restart FoxPro9.exe.
 ```PowerShell